 Family members trust that their loved ones will be well cared for.
 While a great number of those elderly patients are safe, some are not.
 Each year more than two million cases of nursing home or elder abuse are reported.

 If you suspect that a loved one was abused or neglected at a nursing home, our Kansas City nursing home abuse lawyer can help.
 Our law firm handles nursing home abuse cases throughout Missouri and Kansas.
+We help hold negligent nursing homes accountable and assist our clients in recovering compensation for injuries and other losses.
 Call us today for a free, no obligation consultation at 816-203-0143.

 Types of Nursing Home Abuse

 According to the Center for Disease Control and Prevention (CDC), elder abuse is an intentional act that causes or creates risk of harm to someone who is age 60 or older.
 The CDC recognizes five different types of elder abuse.

 Physical Abuse.
 Physical abuse can include hitting, kicking, slapping, and other contact that causes illness or pain.